-We commit to work and use the mandate of the Department of Public Works and Infrastructure to deliver the South Africa of our dreams.
-We must be that generation that Build South Africa.
+We commit to work and use the mandate of the Department of Public Works and Infrastructure to

 But we cannot do it alone.

-That is why I will be looking to establish a number of stakeholder forums and an advisory committee to my office which will allow South Africans to share their ideas on how best to use public assets for public good, and how to turn South Africa into a construction site.
+That is why I will be looking to establish a number of stakeholder forums and an advisory council to the department which will allow South Africans to share their ideas on how best to use public assets for public good, and how to turn South Africa into a construction site.